 Each and every workers’ compensation case is different, and the details of your injury or illness, your available coverage, and the circumstances of your case all can impact your eligibility for a claim.
 We may be able to take action to get you wage-replacement benefits and other payments.

 Mississippi Workers’ Compensation Laws Protect Injured Workers

 The Mississippi workers’ compensation laws include most employers and industries, including industries that play a significant role in Hattiesburg’s economy, such as bottling, banking, retail, and manufacturing.

 For a free legal consultation with a Workers’ Compensation lawyer serving Hattiesburg, call 800-537-8185

 Building a Case for Appeal in Your Workers’ Compensation Denial

-When a Hattiesburg workers’ compensation commission attorney takes on your workers’ comp denial, one of the first things we can do is go to work building a case to demonstrate that you qualify for benefits.
+When a Hattiesburg workers’ compensation commission attorney takes on your workers’ compensation denial, one of the first things we can do is go to work building a case to demonstrate that you qualify for benefits.
 This may include evidence that:

 - Your injuries or illness occurred and are preventing you from working